 The Big Lebowski | 1998

-The Coens’ goofball spin on The Big Sleep opens with a typical bit of Coen misdirection, with a voiceover from a mysteriously omniscient cowboy (Sam Elliott).
-The Tumblin’ Tumbleweed landscape was filmed at Pearblossom in the desert north of Los Angeles and optically added to a nighttime shot looking over the city from the Simi Valley.
+From a so-so opening to box office to a firm favourite, the Coens’ typically offbeat spin on The Big Sleep opens with a bit of Coen misdirection, with a voiceover from a mysteriously omniscient cowboy (Sam Elliott).
+The Tumblin’ Tumbleweed landscape was filmed at Pearblossom in the desert north of Los Angeles, which was optically added to a nighttime shot looking south over the city from the Simi Valley.

-The laid-back Bohemian beachfront enclave of Venice seems the natural home of slacker’s slacker Jeffrey Lebowski (Jeff Bridges), aka the Dude, and that’s exactly where he lives, at 606 Venezia Avenue, a private complex of six bungalows running south from the smart little residential street, just south of Venice Boulevard (please remember this is a private home).
+The laid-back Bohemian beachfront enclave of Venice seems the natural home of slacker’s slacker Jeffrey Lebowski (Jeff Bridges), aka the Dude, and that’s exactly where he lives, at 606 Venezia Avenue, a private complex of six bungalows running south from the smart little residential street, just south of Venice Boulevard.
+The wooden gate and luxuriant foliage don't leave a great deal to see, and please remember this is a private home.

-It’s to the rather slummy end of Santa Monica Boulevard in East Hollywood you have to travel to find the site of the bowling alley, where the Dude hangs out with Walter Sobchak (John Goodman) and the much put-upon Donny (Steve Buscemi).
+You'd have had to travel to the less welcoming end of Santa Monica Boulevard in East Hollywood to find the site of the bowling alley, where the Dude hangs out with unhinged Viet-vet Walter Sobchak (John Goodman) and the much put-upon Donny (Steve Buscemi).
 It was Hollywood Star Lanes, 5227 Santa Monica Boulevard, at North Kingsley Drive.
-Unfortunately, it no longer exists, having been demolished in 2002 to make way for an elementary school of eye-numbing ugliness.
+Unfortunately, it no longer exists, having been demolished in 2002 to make way for an elementary school of eye-numbing ugliness (OK, I'm biased by what it replaced).

 The alley was built in 1962 in the, then cool and futuristic, Googie style of sputniks, ellipses and starbursts.
 Googie architecture (which is also known as populuxe or doo-wop) was named after Googie's, a coffee shop at Sunset and Crescent Heights in Hollywood, designed in 1949 by architect John Lautner.
 Predictably, this has been demolished, too.